jadehenderson/jadehenderson.github.io/README.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.

+Many thanks to Github user andriannp (https://github.com/andriannp/spotify-embed-on-Jekyll) for their repo on embedding Spotify albums with Jekyll sites as well as https://thisisa.blog/how-to-embed-media-github-pages page for how to embed media.